kdave/btrfs-progs/Documentation/btrfs-property.rst

             When the filesystem is mounted using a kernel version < 7.X, *[:level]* will be ignored.
 This applies also to the *type* check against the *compress* mount option.

+        The way this property works is a middle-ground between the *compress* mount option and the *compress-force* mount option: it will try to compress every new extent of the file as *compress* would, but will prevent the *NOCOMPRESS* flag from being set and won't limit extent size like *compress-force* does.
+See :ref:`MOUNT OPTIONS<man-btrfs5-mount-options>` and
+        the **INCOMPRESSIBLE DATA** section of :ref:`COMPRESSION<man-btrfs5-compression>` for more information.

 Subvolume properties
 ^^^^^^^^^^^^^^^^^^^^